natefaubion/purescript-routing-duplex/README.md

   "asc" -> Right Asc
   "desc" -> Right Desc
   val -> Left $ "Not a sort: " <> val

+-- for the repl
+instance showSort :: Show Sort where show = genericShow
 ```

 With these functions in place, it’s trivial to write a new combinator for our sorting data type: